syncfusion-content/uwp-docs/uwp/DatePicker/Getting-Started.md

 You can refer to this [documentation](https://help.syncfusion.com/uwp/visual-studio-integration/nuget-packages) to find more details about installing the NuGet package in a UWP application.

-## Creating an application with the SfDatePicker control
+## Creating Application with SfDatePicker control
 In this walkthrough, you will create a UWP application that contains the [SfDatePicker](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfDatePicker.html) control.
 1. [Creating project](#Creating-the-project)
 2. [Adding control via designer](#Adding-control-via-designer)
 3. [Adding control manually in XAML](#Adding-control-manually-in-XAML)
 4. [Adding control manually in C#](#Adding-control-manually-in-C#)

-## Creating a project
+## Creating project
 The following section provides detailed information to create a new project in Visual Studio to display the [SfDatePicker](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfDatePicker.html) control.

 ## Adding control via designer